 “Is a home drug test as accurate as a lab test?”
 Let’s look at the facts.

 A lot of people contact Health Street because they are worried about an upcoming employment drug test.
 Many of these folks are primarily concerned with marijuana and it’s noted ability to stay in the system for long and unpredictable periods of time.
 So they want to test themselves at home prior to going into the lab.
-By the way, if passing a drug test for weed is your primary concern, you should study our infographic which explains how long marijuana lasts in your system.
+To be clear, passing a home drug test does not guarantee the same results as a lab drug test.
+If passing a drug test for weed is your primary concern, you should study our infographic which explains how long marijuana lasts in your system.

-So, before plunking down 35 bucks or so for a home drug test, callers want to know, “If I purchase a drug test kit at my local drugstore and pass it, will I definitely pass the lab test, too?”
+So, before plunking down 35 bucks or so for a home drug test, callers want to know, “If I pass a home drug test from my local drugstore, will I definitely pass the lab test, too?”
 My first response to these callers is, “Is your company sending you to the drugstore for their drug test, too, or are they sending you to a lab?”
 Usually the conversation ends there.
 But for those that want to know the details as to why these two tests are so different, let’s continue:

-Of course.
-A home drug test is nothing more than a crude screening tool.
+Of course not.
+A home drug test is nothing more than a crude screening tool and isn’t nearly as reliable.
 Think of it as checking the wind direction by licking your finger and sticking it up in the air.
 You can pretty much tell which way the wind is blowing, but you sure wouldn’t set sail on the high seas based on that, would you?
 You’d probably want to rely on an expert using sophisticated instrumentation.
 Drug testing is pretty much the same thing.
 When you take a lab test (and I can only speak of Health Street’s procedures), we set you up with a 2 step test that includes a screening and GC/MS confirmation if you fail the screening.

 Look, I know you are sharp.
 You can aim your pee into a cup just fine.
-You can read the directions on the drug test kit and determine if the blue line shows up or not, and pretty much, you can determine if you pass or fail the test.
+You can read the directions on your home drug testing kit and determine if the blue line shows up or not, and pretty much, you can determine if you pass or fail the test.
 But, and I’m just guessing here, you are not a doctor.
 And even if you are a doctor, you are not a certified MRO that reviews the drug test results of literally hundreds of thousands of people each year.
 Health Street’s MROs can’t even comment on results of home tests because they have no data.
-They are not “evidential” and they don’t hold up in court.
+They are not “evidential” and they don’t hold up in court due to their inaccuracies.
 Furthermore, a clinician treating an addict in rehab would always want to order a GC/MS test, so that they can determine the levels of the drug in the body.
-Let’s face it, anyone who knows anything about drug testing goes with the lab test.
+Let’s face it, anyone who knows anything about drug testing relies on the lab test.

 Types of lab drug tests available